maxamed1st/inboxassist/docs/architecture.md

 1. User sends a message → `"message:user"` event is emitted.
 2. Intent classifier receives the event → creates an entry in the `actions` table and → emits `"action:ACTION_TYPE"`.
 3. Email/NLP modules handle the action (e.g., compose, edit, send, move).
-4. Once handled, `"email:*"` or `"action:*"` events are emitted → Connection module notifies the user.
+4. Once handled, `"email:*"` or `"action:*"` events are emitted.
+5. Billing and Connection consumes the event.
+6. Billing updates credits while Connection notifies user.

 # Important Considerations
 1. **Database as source of truth**: all actions must be persisted before emitting events.